MarvellinoCS/Hyperpigmented-Skin-Disease-Classification/README.md

 - MobileNet

 ## Results
-Summarize the accuracy rates and performance of each model:
+The summary of each model training and testing accuracy rates and AUC Score of each model:

 | Model                | Training Accuracy | Test Accuracy  |AUC Score|
 |----------------------|-------------------|----------------|----------------|